joshlevy89/llm_judge_debate/BASELINE_CACHE.md

 The cache assumes:
 - Questions at the same index are the same across runs (within the same dataset)
 - Direct QA with temperature 0.0 is deterministic enough to cache
-- Model behavior is consistent for the same question
+- Model behavior is consistent for the same question and option order

 **Question Index:** The cache keys are based on the actual index in the GPQA diamond dataset (`dataset[42]` always refers to the same question).

+**Choice Order Sensitivity:** The cache validates that option A and option B are the same as when the cached result was generated.
+This means:
+- If you run the same question with different randomization seeds, you'll get cache hits only when the choice order matches
+- This allows you to experiment with choice order effects - each unique ordering is treated as a separate cache entry
+- The cache entry for a question_idx is overwritten when a new option ordering is used (only the most recent option configuration is cached per question)

 ### Cache Invalidation